All Episodes

 And that is where the United States is killing itself.

-This guy Obama is the certainty killer because all he offers the certainty of is more government, more his solution to everything.
+This guy Obama is the certainty killer because all he offers the certainty of is more government, his solution to everything.

-I love it the way I love the way when Obama stands up and does one of these speeches and he goes, Washington is broke.
+I love the way when Obama stands up and does one of these speeches and he goes, Washington is broke.

 The people recognize that.